wilsonmar/gapi-node/README.md

 ![Data flow](http://www.merc.tv/img/fig/goo.workflow_2015.02.03.png "Data flow")

-In this tutorial, we use Google's **URL Shortener** web service that converts **long** URLs into **short** URLs For quicker typing on keyboards and for smaller QR codes that Google generates.
+In this tutorial, we use Google's **URL Shortener** web service that converts **long** URLs into **short** URLs for quicker typing on keyboards and for smaller QR codes that Google generates.
 This URL shortener service is a good way to explore the technology behind the many web services Google provides because we don’t need to stand-up a custom server to use it.